rust-lang/rfcs/text/0000-inline-asm.md

 - Any registers not specified as inputs will contain an undefined value on entry to the asm block.
 - Any registers not specified as outputs must have the same value upon exiting the asm block as they had on entry.
+  - This only applies to registers which can be specified as an input or output.
 - Behavior is undefined if execution unwinds out of an asm block.
 - Any memory reads/writes performed by the asm code follow the same rules as `volatile_read` and `volatile_write`.
   - Refer to the unsafe code guidelines for the exact rules.